uptechteam/ios-cookbook/4-architecture.md

 This object performs all business logic of module through transforming reactive inputs into reactive outputs.

-Inputs are sequences of events from view layer, that trigger network, services etc.
+Inputs are sequences of events from view layer, that trigger network, services etc. Example sequences: `viewWillAppear`, `buyButtonTap`, `messageSelect`.
 Outputs are sequences of events for view layer.
 Outputs contain cold observable sequence of props and hot observable sequences of triggers.
 This triggers include alerts, navigation to other screens etc.

 To reuse functionality between different view models, we move use cases to service objects.

 When screen functionality grows view model becomes complex and hard to maintain.
 To scale it linearly we implement Redux-like state inside view model.
 More info about it (here)[].